alex-s168/sequencia/doc/operations.md

 - Array of strings
 ### Special behaviour
 - When the delimiter is an empty string, split at every character in the string.
+- When no argument given, assume empty string.

 ## `join`
 Joins a list of strings or numbers together to a single string with the given delimiter